Working In Partnership

 Project 2.10: Safer Together policy and legislative enablers

-To deliver solutions to align policy and legislative settings with the Government’s overarching vision for whole of landscape bushfire fuel management, this project will identify any legislative changes required to support greater local government and public authority participation in fuel management, management objectives for whole of landscape bushfire fuel management and propose options to modernise the legislative tools available.
+This project is delivering solutions to align policy and legislative settings with the Government’s overarching vision for whole of landscape bushfire fuel management.
+The project will identify any legislative changes required to support greater local government and public authority participation in fuel management, management objectives for whole of landscape bushfire fuel management and propose options to modernise the legislative tools available.